South Dakota: American settlement and statehood

 In 1803, the United States purchased the Louisiana Territory, an area that included most of South Dakota, from Napoleon Bonaparte, and President Thomas Jefferson organized the Lewis and Clark Expedition to explore the region.
-In 1817, an American fur trading post was set up at present-day Fort Pierre, beginning continuous American settlement of the area.
-In 1855, the U.S. Army bought Fort Pierre but abandoned it in 1857 in favor of Fort Randall to the south.
-Settlement by Americans and Europeans was by this time increasing rapidly, and in 1858 the Yankton Sioux signed the 1858 Treaty, ceding most of present-day eastern South Dakota to the United States.
+In 1817, an American fur trading post was set up at present-day Fort Pierre, after which began continuous American settlement of the area.
+In 1855, the U.S. Army bought Fort Pierre, but abandoned it in 1857 in favor of Fort Randall to the south.
+Americans and Europeans were by that time rapidly settling in the area, and in 1858 the Yankton Sioux signed the 1858 Treaty, which ceded most of present-day eastern South Dakota to the United States.

 Deadwood, like many other Black Hills towns, was founded after the discovery of gold.

 Land speculators founded two of eastern South Dakota's largest present-day cities: Sioux Falls in 1856 and Yankton in 1859.
-In 1861, the Dakota Territory was established by the United States government (this initially included North Dakota, South Dakota, and parts of Montana and Wyoming).
-Settlement of the area, mostly by people from the eastern United States as well as western and northern Europe, increased rapidly after the passage of the Homestead Acts, especially after the completion of an eastern railway link to Yankton in 1873, in a period known as the Dakota Boom.
+In 1861, the United States government established Dakota Territory in 1861 (this initially included North Dakota, South Dakota, and parts of Montana and Wyoming).
+Settlement of the area—mostly by people from the eastern United States as well as western and northern Europe—increased rapidly after the passage of the Homestead Acts, and especially after the completion of an eastern railway link to Yankton in 1873, in a period known as the Dakota Boom.

 In 1874, gold was discovered in the Black Hills during a military expedition led by George A. Custer and miners and explorers began illegally entering land promised to the Lakota.
 Custer's expedition took place despite the fact that the Sioux had been granted the entire western half of present-day South Dakota (West River) in 1868 by the Treaty of Laramie as part of the Great Sioux Reservation.
 The Sioux declined to grant mining rights or land in the Black Hills, and war broke out after the U.S. failed to stop white miners and settlers from entering the region.
-Eventually the U.S. won and broke up the Great Sioux Reservation into five reservations, settling the Lakota there.
-In 1980 the Supreme Court and Congress ordered compensation to be offered but the Lakota still refuse to accept it, insisting on return of their land.
+Eventually, the U.S. won and broke up the Great Sioux Reservation into five reservations and settled the Lakota there.
+In 1980, the Supreme Court and Congress ordered compensation to be offered, but the Lakota still refuse to accept it, insisting on return of their land.